NWChemEx/Chemist/docs/source/developer/design/chemistry/fragmented_nuclei.rst

      modifications would get tricky since in the process of adding/removing elements of the subset one may clobber other subsets and/or cause a need for resorting.

+.. _fn_empty_states:

+Empty states.
+   The default constructed object should represent a truly empty state, such a state does not even have a supersystem set.
+There is also an empty state where the supersystem is set, but the object may not contain any fragments.